Botox is obtained from the bacteria called “Clostridium botulinum” in the laboratory. And is using for medical treatments and cosmetic applications.

-In 1960s botox is used for the strabismus treatment, in 1980s botox started to used for medical esthetic applications.
+In the 1960s botox is used for strabismus treatment, in the 1980s botox started to used for medical esthetic applications.

 And today Botulinum toxin is actually an FDA-approved medicine and safely applied in cosmetic applications, sweating treatments, migraine treatments and anal fissure treatments.